Things You Should Know About Your Pets and Fleas

 - Increased moisture due to excessive rainfall followed by hot temperatures can increase the ability of the fleas to reproduce quickly.
 Historically, the biggest years for fleas have all been in flood years.

-- Bottom line, according to Dr. Reich: Prevention is key.
+- Bottom line, according to Dr. Reich: Prevention is the key.